-Prior to joining ITEP, she earned a Masters in Public Policy at The George Washington University.
-While earning her graduate degree Misha was an intern with the Center on Budget and Policy Priorities’ Family Income Support team where she focused on TANF policies.
+Prior to joining ITEP, she earned a Master of Public Policy at The George Washington University.
+While earning her degree, Misha was a research assistant with the Center on Budget and Policy Priorities’ Family Income Support team where she supported research on TANF policies.
 She also interned with the Women’s Health Division at the Kaiser Family Foundation through the Peterson Foundation Fiscal Policy Internship.
-Before finding her way to the policy world, Misha worked in hospital administration and at a New Jersey welfare-to-work program as an Americorps VISTA volunteer.
+Before finding her way to the policy world, Misha worked in hospital administration and at a New Jersey welfare-to-work program as an AmeriCorps VISTA volunteer.
 She earned her undergraduate degree in Hispanic Studies at the University of Pennsylvania.

 Recent Publications and Posts view more

 The Montana Senate this week stopped a bill to restructure the state's temporary tribal tax exemption program, making tribal governments the only sovereignties on which Montana levies a tax and making it more difficult for leaders to buy back illegally seized land.
 Still, the success of the bill in the House is troubling.

 A 2019 ITEP analysis found that Black and Latinx households are overrepresented in the lowest-income quintiles; while they represent about 22 percent of overall tax returns, they account for 30 percent of the poorest quintile of taxpayers.